-Our dancers have taken their curtain calls for To the Pointe – despite the most challenging year in our history.
-Being able to still perform this year has been an inspiration for our dancers, who are pushing themselves to get back to peak condition for the 2021 Reimagined Season.
+Our dancers have taken their curtain calls for the most challenging year in our history.
+Being able to still perform this year has been an inspiration for our dancers, who pushed themselves to get back to peak condition for the 2021 Reimagined Season.
 They have fought through obstacles and disappointments, facing both mental and physical challenges, to return to the stage.
-After almost eight months off, only training at home or in small, distanced classes when able, the Company dancers of Milwaukee Ballet pushed themselves to return for a limited run of a special adaptation of The Nutcracker and To The Pointe, Re.Gen and Encore this winter and spring.
+After almost eight months off, only training at home or in small, distanced classes when able, the Company dancers of Milwaukee Ballet pushed themselves to return for a limited run of a special adaptation of The Nutcracker followed by To The Pointe, Re.Gen and Encore this winter and spring.

 Your support has enabled us to bring our dancers back and perform despite the extreme loss of revenue last year.
 In a time filled with so much uncertainty, we have been able to look forward with hope and optimism, remaining focused on our mission to inspire and uplift through our performances.

 Our School & Academy has been a State and National leader in safely returning to our studios.
 Unlike other educational pursuits, ballet is not one that can be sustainably taught online.
 Our students highly value their space, their friends, and the freedom of movement.
 For many, ballet has been the only safe and enjoyable outlet for them since July 2020.

 We successfully hosted a modified Summer Intensive program for local students In July and reopened our doors for the school year in September.
 This February, our Academy and Pre-Professional students filmed their winter showcase, Fortitude, in our Baumgartner Center for Dance, truly showcasing the fortitude with which our students have approached the challenges of this past year.